inria-larsen/activity-recognition-prediction-wearable/Classifiers/HMM/README.md

 ### Use a trained model to recognize an activity or posture

-This is explained in online_recognition (other folder).
+This is explained in online_recognition: https://github.com/inria-larsen/activity-recognition-prediction-wearable/tree/master/online_recognition